 Get the recipe for No-Knead English Muffins »

 Homemade mayo has a delightful work-to-reward ratio—our go-to method requires nothing more than basic pantry staples and a mere two minutes of your time, but tastes significantly better than its store-bought counterparts.
 In this recipe, we add to the satisfaction by pulling the whole thing off without using a single egg yolk.
 An immersion blender is the perfect tool to bring the ingredients together, and the resulting condiment has a cleaner, more neutral flavor than the yolk-rich classic.
 Doctor it with other seasonings, or just use it in dishes where other, subtler flavors are meant to shine.

 It's perfectly possible to make glazed and spiced nuts without egg whites, but I'm hard-pressed to think of many occasions when I'd prefer it that way.
 Just one or two whites will work wonders on the exteriors of the nuts, lending them a crackly-crisp shell that encases sweet and savory seasonings alike.
-Flavor the raw yolks with whatever aromatics or sweeteners you like, then fold your nuts of choice into the batter.
+Flavor the raw whites with whatever aromatics or sweeteners you like, then fold your nuts of choice into the batter.
 Need inspiration?
-We're partial to these Smoky Candied Almonds or a bowl of Mexican-Spiced Chocolate Pecans.
+We're partial to these smoky candied almonds or a bowl of Mexican-spiced chocolate pecans.

 When your leftover whites are the by-product of a laborious cooking project, you may not want to cook something else just to use them up.
 Yes, I've already suggested freezing them.
 Another option, though, is tossing those whites into a drink—egg whites can add frothy body to any cocktail you please, but they're traditionally incorporated into sours.
 From there, just pick your spirit of choice.
 We have recipes for whiskey sours, pisco sours, and lemongrass sours with vodka, plus gin cocktails featuring both Aperol and Campari.
 Bottoms up!